 It is often essentially impossible to get to a certain place in the program since you'd have to single step a thousand times (if the program ever steps there in the first place).
-To get the program to run to a particular statement and halt there, you can tag the statement as a so called breakpoint.
-Now run the program in the Debugger's continuous mode using the Run command and the program will stop at the marked space before execution of the marked command.
-To demonstrate this, click on the increment statement in our interrupt service routine after the INT_SERV: label and press the
+To get the program to run to a particular statement and halt there, you can tag the statement as a so-called breakpoint.
+Now run the program in the label and press the Toggle break button.

+Debugger's continuous mode using the Run command and the program will stop at the marked space before execution of the marked command.
+To demonstrate this, click on the increment statement in our interrupt service routine after the INT\SERV: